 Staff awareness of risk management policies and procedures is maintained through training programs and staff notices circulated to Treasury and Inspector-General officers and also made available through access to the Treasury intranet.

 The Inspector-General's values embrace the Australian Public Service (APS) values.
 In particular, the Inspector-General Employment Conditions refer prominently to the current APS values.
 The Inspector-General has taken steps to establish and maintain ethical standards through developing policies such as the Chief Executive Instructions and by actively endorsing policy documentation developed by Treasury.
 This includes such matters as the use of the internet email, conflict of interest guidelines, consultant engagement and management guidelines.

 Senior Executive Service remuneration

 Remuneration of senior executive staff is determined by reference to a pay model identifying pay points.
-Allocation to a pay point is determined on the basis of performance review.
-There is one Senior Executive Service employee in the office of the Inspector-General and he has an Australian Workplace Agreement in place.
+Allocation to a pay point is determined on the basis of experience and performance review.
+There is one Senior Executive Service employee in the Office of the Inspector-General and he has an Australian Workplace Agreement in place.

 Other than annual financial statement audit activity, there have not been any audits of the Inspector-General undertaken by the Australian National Audit Office.